robintrayler/collagen_demineralization/reviewer_comments.md

 > We have added a two sentences to the end of section 4.2 explicitly states we view the mineral content and lower solubility as the reason for slower demineralization of the shark teeth.

->> In contrast to mammals, shark bioapatite is primarily fluorapatite [Ca~5~(PO~4~)F], has overall lower CO3 contents, and is less soluble [@posner1984].
-As a result of homogenizing whole teeth, Our Prionace samples also have a higher mineral content, which likely explains the slower demineralization of these samples.
+>> In contrast to mammals, shark bioapatite is primarily fluorapatite [Ca~5~(PO~4~)F], has overall lower CO~3~ contents, and is less soluble [@posner1984].
+As a result of homogenizing whole teeth, Our *Prionace* samples also have a higher mineral content, which likely explains the slower demineralization of these samples.

 * I would publish with minor revisions, as this paper quite nicely shows the necessary step of removing mineral from collagen.